mongodb/specifications/source/sessions/driver-sessions.rst

 that are run prior to garbage collection, the cursor class SHOULD return an implicit session to the pool in the finalizer if the cursor has not already been exhausted.

+If a driver supports process forking, the session pool needs to be cleared on one side of the forked processes (just like sockets need to reconnect).
+Drivers MUST provide a way to clear the session pool without sending ``endSessions``.
+Drivers MAY make this automatic when the process ID changes.
+If they do not, they MUST document how to clear the session pool wherever they document fork support.
+After clearing the session pool in this way, drivers MUST ensure that sessions already checked out are not returned to the new pool.

 Algorithm to acquire a ServerSession instance from the server session pool
 --------------------------------------------------------------------------